semarglproject/semargl/README.md

-At this moment it offers high-performant streaming parsers for RDF/XML, [RDFa](http://en.wikipedia.org/wiki/Rdfa), N-Triples, streaming serializer for Turtle and integration with Jena and Clerezza.
+At this moment it offers high-performant streaming parsers for RDF/XML, [RDFa](http://en.wikipedia.org/wiki/Rdfa), N-Triples, streaming serializer for Turtle and integration with Jena, Clerezza and Sesame.

 Small memory footprint, and CPU requirements allow framework to be embedded in any system.
 It runs seamlessly on Android and GAE.
 You can try [RDFa parser demo](http://demo.semarglproject.org)